AliHaider93/AliHaider93.github.io/README.md

   + Section_Tshell
 + Implementation of a beam with cross-section type 1 which is a tubular cross-section on the BRL-CAD side.
 This beam element is represented as a pipe primitive in the BRL-CAD database.
 The implementation of the pipe class is also included in this pull request.

+#### Implementation of the Resultant beam:
+A beam in LS-DYNA can have diffrent kinds of cross section, in order to represent these kinds of beams in the .g database, I am working on developpin the sketch and extrude classes.
+The goal is to implement beam elements with the following types of cross-sections:

++ SECTION_01 : I - Shape
++ SECTION_02 : Channel
++ SECTION_03 : L - Shape
++ SECTION_04 : T - Shape
++ SECTION_05 : Tubular box
++ SECTION_06 : Z - Shape
++ SECTION_07 : Trapezoidal
++ SECTION_08 : Circular
++ SECTION_09 : Tubular
++ SECTION_10 : I - Shape 2
++ SECTION_11 : Solid box
++ SECTION_12 : Cross
++ SECTION_13 : H - Shape
++ SECTION_14 : T - Shape 2
++ SECTION_15 : I - Shape 3
++ SECTION_16 : Channel 2
++ SECTION_17 : Channel 3
++ SECTION_18 : T - Shape 3
++ SECTION_19 : Box - Shape 2
++ SECTION_20 : Hexagon
++ SECTION_21 : Hat - Shape
++ SECTION_22 : Hat - Shape 2

+Currently the  beam with SECTION_01 : I - Shape is in under development.
+The following immage shoes the sketch of the cross section in .g database